 Paisley Park Store

-You can buy all sorts of souvenirs celebrating The Purple One at this store, including Prince's favorite vegan peanut butter crisped rice treats, purple guitar picks, and concert t-shirts and posters.
-I couldn't help myself; I bought Purple Rain t-shirts for both my husband and myself.
+At this store, you can buy all sorts of souvenirs celebrating The Purple One, including Prince’s favorite vegan peanut butter crisped rice treats, purple guitar picks, concert t-shirts, and posters.
+I couldn’t help myself; I bought Purple Rain t-shirts for both my husband and me.

 My Love of Prince

-I have been a Prince fan as long as I can remember being a fan of music.
-When my family moved away from Eden Prairie, Minnesota in 1982, Little Red Corvette was all the rage.
-My rule-following mom purchased spray paint for us to leave a mark on the town's small train bridge.
-It was already coated several times over with drawings, team slogans and lovers’ names.
-This was, of course, Prince's Graffiti Bridge.
-(Don't bother searching for the Graffiti Bridge during your visit to Minnesota; it was removed in 1991.)
+I have been a Prince fan for as long as I can remember being a fan of music.
+When my family moved away from Eden Prairie, Minnesota, in 1982, Little Red Corvette was all the rage.
+My rule-following mom purchased spray paint for us to leave a mark on the town’s small train bridge.
+Drawings, team slogans, and lovers’ names coated the bridge’s walls.
+This was, of course, Prince’s Graffiti Bridge.
+(Don’t bother searching for the Graffiti Bridge during your visit to Minnesota; it was removed in 1991.)

 A couple of years after our move to Arizona, I bought my first-ever album, Purple Rain.
 My grade school best friend and I listened to that soundtrack until all of the lyrics spun in circles in our brains.
 (Yes, even Darling Nikki.)